devopsdays/devopsdays-web/content/page/organizing.md

 - Inclusiveness and respect for differences are core devops values, and we invite you to help us make each devopsdays event a place that is welcoming and respectful to all participants.
 Your event will need to have a code of conduct.
 - These are community events, so your event must have an open call for proposals and accept registrations from the general public.
 Internal devops events focused on a specific organization or curated events with all speakers privately selected are wonderful and we encourage them, but they won't be listed as "devopsdays" events on this site.
 - These events are not for individual or corporate profit.
-If you have money left over, you can use it for your next event, to help other devopsdays events, or for [charity](/devops-gives-back/).
+If you have money left over, you can use it for your next event, to help other devopsdays events directly or via sending participants, or for [charity](/devops-gives-back/).
 The global core team does not have any ability to accept your money, but neither should it be making its way into anyone's pockets.
 - Sponsors are much appreciated for their financial assistance, and they are welcome to participate in devopsdays events.
 They are never given attendee contact info by a devopsdays event's organizers, nor are they allowed to purchase speaking slots for talks or ignites at a devopsdays.

 ---